amimof/logga/README.md

 ## Getting started

 ### In-cluster (recommended)
-This is the prefered method of deploying and running.
+This is the preferred method of deploying and running.
 Logga is built to run on Kubernetes.

 ```
 kubectl apply -f https://raw.githubusercontent.com/amimof/logga/master/deploy/kubernetes.yml